What is Ethereum? Complete Guide 2026 for Beginners

 - And if condition X is true

-- A farmer subscribes to drought insurance via smart contract
+- A farmer subscribes to drought insurance via a smart contract

 - The contract monitors weather data via an “oracle”